top of page

 This sobering thought remained with me for days.

-Truly, it's when you authentically treasure another above yourself, you give consideration to what they think.
+Truly, it's when you authentically treasure another above yourself, that you consider what they think.
 When you authentically treasure another above yourself, you honor them more than yourself.
 When you authentically treasure another above yourself, you respond in sacrificial humility instead of self-centered pride.

 When you truly treasure someone above yourself, submissive love trumps selfish gain.